janmarkuslanger/tabby/README.md

 # tabsjs
 📂 Minimalistic Vanilla JS Tabs written in ES6.

+- 37 lines of javascript
+- 6 lines of css

 ## Setup

 Include the tabs.js and tabs.css into your project.